The representation of Convectively Coupled Equatorial Waves and upscale energy transfer in models with explicit and parametrized convection: Local interscale energy transfers

-To give an idea of what the interscale energy transfer field looks like in the tropical atmosphere, an instantaneous snapshot of $\mathcal{D}_L(\mathbf{u})$ from RAL for $L = 440$ km at 200 hPa is shown in Fig. \ref{fig:inst_mapsnap}.
-The large mesoscale of 440 km is used for the majority of figures in this paper, and the energy transfer across this length scale is calculated from N2560 model data interpolated onto a N1280 or 0.5 degree grid(depending on length scale) to reduce computational expense.
+To give an idea of what the interscale energy transfer field looks like in the tropical atmosphere, an instantaneous snapshot of $\mathcal{D}_L(\mathbf{u})$ from RAL3 for $L = 440$ km at 200 hPa is shown in Fig. \ref{fig:inst_mapsnap}.
+The large mesoscale of 440 km is used for the majority of figures in this paper, and the energy transfer across this length scale is calculated from N2560 ($\sim$ 5 km latitude $\times$ 8 km longitude at the equator) model data interpolated onto a N1280 ($\sim$10$\times$16 km at the equator) or 0.5 degree ($\sim$ 55 km) grid (depending on length scale) to reduce computational expense.
 Figure \ref{fig:inst_mapsnap} shows that this choice is justified, since at such a large length scale, the calculation whether made on the original N2560 grid, a grid half as fine or the 0.5 degree grid makes little difference.
 The 440 km length scale is chosen to facilitate comparison with \citet{Faranda2018}, who elected to study energy transfers across 220 km.
-The reason our chosen $L$ is twice that of \citet{Faranda2018}'s is because the kernel we use is the same as theirs, but we find it more informative to talk about length scales on the diameter of the kernel rather than the radius.
+The reason our chosen $L$ is twice that of \citet{Faranda2018}'s is that the kernel we use is the same as theirs, but we find it more informative to talk about length scales on the diameter of the kernel rather than the radius.
 Furthermore, this length scale is well separated from small scale convection and the wavelength of CCEWs.
 The domain in Fig. \ref{fig:inst_mapsnap} (15S to 20N) is chosen to highlight the activity north of the equator during DYAMOND Summer (boreal summer - the ITCZ is centred north of the equator during this season).

 Distinct regions of upscale energy transfer (blue) may be clearly seen in Fig. \ref{fig:inst_mapsnap}, and identified with features such as mesoscale convective systems over Africa, and clusters of convection in the southeastern Indian Ocean where there is an active negative Indian Ocean Dipole (IOD) event.
 The signal of the convectively coupled Kelvin wave analysed later can be seen as a patch of upscale over the ocean stretching from the coast of peninsular Malaysia to the Philippines.
 Fig. \ref{fig:inst_mapsnap} compared to Fig. \ref{fig:Dlu_tm} demonstrates the extremely variable-in-time nature of this diagnostic, reflecting the high variability seen in dynamical and convective fields in the tropical atmosphere.
+The magnitudes of the local and instantaneous values of \DR reported are on the same order as atmospheric turbulent dissipation rates calculated from observations \citep{Nowak2025}.